pehnetom/systemverilog-browser/README.md

 There is a lot of bugs, no test implemented yet.

+## For Project browsing
+* You need to have all the files in one root folder, the directory search is not yet implemented
+* The search firstly finds *modules* then imported *packages* and then *included* files in the *packages*
+* The current file browsing doesn't link other files.

 TO-DO:
 * Search for non wrapping SV elements (logic,bit,mailbox etc.)
 * Search for occurences in SV code